TheJumpCloud/support/MDM/Custom Configuration Profiles/readme.md

 ![Zoom After](images/zoom_after.png)

+#### Example PPPC Profile for the JumpCloud Agent

+The JumpCloud Agent does more than provision and manage users on systems.
+It’s the binary application on your system that invokes commands issued from the JumpCloud console.
+To ensure commands from the JumpCloud console can take advantage of PPPC policy settings, both the JumpCloud-Agent and the bash binary (which is called by the JumpCloud Agent) need to be added to a PPPC profile.
+The JumpCloud-Agent binary is generally hidden from the user in the /opt/jc/ directory, you wouldn't be able to simply browse to its location without changing permissions.
+The [jumpcloud-agent.mobileconfig](./profiles/JumpCloud-Agent%20&%20Bash.mobileconfig) profile template contains the paths to both binary files and a payload to "Allow" access to "SystemPolicyAllFiles".
+That profile template can be imported in PPPC Utility to modify preference permissions.

+The code signatures in the example should match the values below:

+To get the codesign signature of the JumpCloud Agent:

+`sudo codesign -dr - /opt/jc/bin/jumpcloud-agent`

+Should return:

+`Executable=/opt/jc/bin/jumpcloud-agent`

+`designated => identifier "jumpcloud-agent" and anchor apple generic and certificate 1[field.1.2.840.113635.100.6.2.6] /* exists */ and certificate leaf[field.1.2.840.113635.100.6.1.13] /* exists */ and certificate leaf[subject.OU] = N985MXSH85`

+The identifer of the agent is listed after `designated =>` this identifier data can be used to populate PPPC profiles to automate actions on macOS systems

+To get the codesign signature of the Bash binary:

+`sudo codesign -dr - /bin/bash`

+Should return:

+`Executable=/bin/bash`

+`designated => identifier "com.apple.bash" and anchor apple`

 ## Export a profile

 Assuming a profile is ready for deployment.
 Save and Export the profile using the ProfileCreator file menu.
 File > Export...